 - How can I save money on reupholstering a chair?

-Here is a reupholstery price guide for reupholstering a chair based on sample prices provided by Conquest of Thread:
+Here is a reupholstery pricing guide for reupholstering a chair based on sample prices provided by Conquest of Thread:

-- Simple dining chair with only a cushioned seat: $35
+- Cost to reupholster dining chair with only a cushioned seat: $35

 - Upholstered dining room chair with both cushioned back and seat: $105